Did you know I am a Guinness World Record holder? Yes, it’s true! Here are 10 things to know if you want to set a Guinness World Record.

 The hills proved a challenge with about 2000’ of ascent but it was an easy trade off for having the triplets in their own Beds the night before.

 Having discussed my plans with the race director, I purposely asked my support crew to help me get to the starting lines about 10 minutes before the start.
 I didn’t want the kids to be in the stroller any longer than necessary.

 One of the things I did take a timeout for was speaking with the local ABC news station.
 Part of my application required we have at least 3 pieces of media.
-That interview would set off a whirlwind of coverage 24 hours later and I’m glad I didn’t know it at the time.
-I needed to focus on running!
+That interview would set off a whirlwind of coverage 24 hours later &I’m glad I didn’t know it at the time.
+It was time to focus on running!